 Making your payments on time and in full each month can be difficult when you have a small salary.
-If you’re in danger of falling behind, contact Cornerstone right away.
+If you’re in danger of falling behind, input your CornerStone loan login or contact its customer support right away.

 If you can afford to put some money toward your loans each month — but not the full payment that’s due — you might be able to work out an alternative payment option.
 Depending on your situation, you might qualify for an income-driven repayment (IDR) plan.

 With an IDR plan, the loan servicer caps your monthly payments at a percentage of your discretionary income and extends your repayment term.
 You’ll pay more in interest over time, but an IDR plan can dramatically reduce your payments to give you more breathing room in your budget.